 Profit From Falling Stocks Without Taking On Unlimited Risk

-A put is an option contract that gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price (which is known as the strike price of the put) at any time before a specific time (the expiration date of the put).
+A put is a type of options contract.
+It gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price (known as the “strike price”) at any time before the expiration date.

-Changes in the price of the underlying stock will lead to a change in the value of the put, as will changes in the volatility of the underlying stock.
-If the stock becomes more volatile, the put should go up in price because there is a greater chance that it will reach the strike price by the expiration date.
-Falling volatility lowers the chance that the underlying stock will fall enough to reach the strike price and that should decrease the value of the put.
+Changes in the price of the underlying stock will lead to a change in the value of the put.
+So will changes in the volatility of the underlying stock.
+If the stock experiences volatility, the put should go up in price.
+This is because there is a greater chance (all else being equal) it will reach the strike price by the expiration date.
+Falling volatility lowers this chance, so it should decrease the value of the put.

-In addition to being driven by the price and volatility of the underlying stock, the put will also change in value based on how much time is left until the expiration date.
-The put will be less valuable as it gets closer to the expiration date.
+In addition, the put will also change in value based on how much time is left until the expiration date.
+All else equal, the put will be less valuable as it gets closer to the expiration date.

 Today, let’s focus on buying put options.
 We’ll cover the reasons to buy put options, how they work, and the various reasons a trader might use them…